 Street, comprises a number of small-scale shops, some of which have been converted to residential use.
-Midway along on the north side is a large building containing the framework of a mediaeval warehouse re-erected from a site on the line of an L shaped plan with a wide range on the front and a wing extending to the rear.
+Midway along on the north side is a large building containing the framework of a mediaeval an L shaped plan with a wide range on the front and a wing extending to the rear.
 At the east end there are the remains of medieval framing.
-The Former Bull Inn, Key Street, No Bull Inn and the Custom House mark the end of 14-20 Fore Street and The Lord the Central conservation area and the beginning of the Wet Dock conservation area.
+The Bull Inn and the Custom House mark the end of 14-20 Fore Street and The Lord the Central conservation area and the beginning of the Wet Dock conservation area.